Nadee95/ReactFastApiAiGameApp/README.md

 ## Troubleshooting
 - If you encounter port conflicts, change the ports in `docker-compose.yml`.
 - For model connection issues, ensure the model service is running and accessible from the backend.
+- If you use an external AI service (such as OpenAI), make sure your API endpoint and API keys are correct and active in your environment variables.
+Invalid or missing keys will prevent the backend from generating stories.

 ---
 ## Credits